 tentacles hands from his arm:

 Sorry WH–you are probably the last one left in this drama who ‘never thought it was over”.
-Your evil Dragon Queen momma made sure that it was over by rejecting Byeol and being hateful to an innocent child for no good reason other than his father had the misfortune of dying young….oh, yunno–kinda like your own father!
+Your evil Dragon Queen momma made sure that it was over by rejecting Byeol and being hateful to an innocent child for no good reason other than his father had the misfortune of dying young….oh, yunno–kinda like your own father dying young and leaving you fatherless!
 Hypocrisy at it’s finest from your momma if you ask me!

 WH does manage to communicate one thing clearly: